 Museum at Harsha House

 The historical Museum at Harsha House is located at 103 State Street in downtown Charlevoix, Michigan.
 It features different exhibitions all year round.

-The house was built in 1891 by Charlevoix businessman and community leader Horace Harsha.
+The house was built in 1892 by Charlevoix businessman and community leader Horace Harsha.
 Granddaughter Ann Harsha donated the Victorian style house to the Charlevoix Historical Society in 1979 to be used as a museum.
 The Harsha House is a Michigan State Historic Site.

 The first Bob Miles Charlevoix book was published by the Society in 1976.
 Proceeds from this publication provided funds to build an addition to house the growing collection of photos and artifacts donated by members of the community.

 Exhibits at Harsha House for the year are:

 - The City on Three Lakes, A Maritime History of Charlevoix

 Harsha House Museum attractions include: